 In Tab.
-5 the average fare per public transport trip and day is shown for each pricing rule and a headway of 3 min and 9 min.
+5 the average fare per public transport trip is shown for each pricing rule and a headway of 3 min and 9 min, considering all trips performed during the day.
 For the optimal flat pricing scheme the average fare is the flat amount that has to be paid for each bus trip.
 Whereas, for the user-specific pricing scheme, the average fare amounts to the average external delay cost which is charged for a public transport trip.
-As expected, the more effects are included in setting the userspecific fares the higher the average external cost per trip.
-As there are no occurrences of boarding denials for a 3 min headway, the average external cost remains unaltered when including effect 3.
+As expected, the more effects are included in setting the userspecific fares the higher the average fare per trip.
+As there are no occurrences of boarding denials for a 3 min headway, the average internalized external cost remains unaltered when including effect 3.
 For a 3 min headway, the optimal flat fare amounts to \$0.73, setting prices according to the total external cost (internalization of all existing effects) yields an average fare of only \$0.53 (standard deviation: \$0.21).
 Charging all passengers the same optimal amount overprices public transport and results in a lower number of public transport users than applying marginal social cost pricing.
-However, for a 9 min headway, transit vehicle load factors and delay effects among public transport users are higher which leads to an optimal flat fare of \$0.78 and an average user-specific fare of \$1.69 with a standard deviation of \$1.79.
+However, for a 9 min headway, transit vehicle load factors and delay effects among public transport users are higher which leads to an optimal flat fare of \$0.78 and an average userspecific fare of \$1.69 with a standard deviation of \$1.79.
 For this headway, optimal flat pricing seems to underprice public transport service which results in more public transport users compared to the user-specific pricing scheme.

 3 min headway 9 min headway

 Optimal flat pricing \$0.73 \$0.78

 Internalization of effect 1 \$0.31 \$0.62

-Internalization of effect 1 and 2 $$ \$0.53 \$1.04
+Internalization of effect 1 and 2 \$0.53 \$1.04

-Internalization of effect $1, 2$ and 3 \$0.53 \$1.69
+Internalization of effect 1, 2 and 3 \$0.53 \$1.69

-Table 5: Optimal flat fare and average user-specific fare (per bus trip and day)
+Table 5: Optimal flat fare and average user-specific fare (per bus trip; considering all trips per day)